 I use Winsor&Newton’s masking fluid.
 It has a yellow tinge and it’s clearly visible on the paper.
 Look for the masking fluid which is not colorless.
 There are gray, blue and yellow ones on the market.
 It’s better to use them because when you are painting it’s good to see where the masking fluid is applied.

 I keep my brushes in a brush easle case.

 Now I use Escoda Versatil brushes.
 I can also recommend Rosemary & Co brushes series 33 Kolinsky Sable.
 Rosemary is a brushmaker and her brushes are of excellent quality and affordable.
 Other recommended brushes like Da Vinci, Lineo and Cotman are available online from Jackson’s Art or Dickblick.
 In general, I think we can paint with almost any brush that is designed for watercolors and keeps a sharp point.

 The floral handled brushes are my Raphael brushes, which I have decorated with floral washi tape.
 I wanted to differentiate the Raphael brushes from the Winsor & Newton ones, because they look very similar and they both have black handles.
 Now I can easily identify my favourite brushes.

 For my regular paintings I use Escoda Versatil brushes (I have all even numbers from 0 to 16).
-I also use Winsor&Newton One Stroke flat brush (1 inch) for bigger backgrounds.
+For the background I use a flat 1.5″ inch brush (Renesans).
 Sometimes I use riggers by Cotman.
-If I need exceptionally sharp point for a very detailed work I use Raphael series 8408.

 - One of the solutions would be to use “Blending Medium” by Winsor&Newton.
 This medium “Slows the drying of water colours, allowing more time for blending.
 Extends working time even in hot climates.”.
 Add a few drops to your water jar and if you don’t see the different add more until you notice the difference in the drying time.